letsvalidate/api/README.md

 The current API rate limit is 100/1 calls/minute per client's ip address.

-All generated thumbnails will be host CloudFlare CDN
+All generated thumbnails will be host CloudFlare CDN and serve over https, and without any watermarks.

-Internally I use [Wappalyzer](https://github.com/AliasIO/Wappalyzer) for analyzing technologies of websites
+Internally I use [Wappalyzer](https://github.com/AliasIO/Wappalyzer) for analyzing technologies of websites.